AzeTheGreat/ONI-Mods/src/BetterInfoCards/Widgets/README.md

 	* `Func<T, float>` defines a function that process your result into the value to use for splitting.
 	* `float` defines the band size to split with.

-Adding a Data Converter should be done by accessing `StatusDataManager.AddConverter<T>` through reflection and providing the above parameters.
+Adding a Data Converter should be done by invoking `StatusDataManager.AddConverter<T>` through reflection and providing the above parameters.